Living Dictionary Project

 shaped, celebrated and brought into the publics.

-All of the words on the Invented Words page are available for public use.
+All of the words in the section of this website are available for public use.

 Thank you to everyone who contributed words to the Living Dictionary.